Cappuccino: Traditional

 Although size is what varies most among cappuccinos served in different regions, the traditional way of preparing cappuccino is to add equal proportions of the ingredients: 1/3 espresso, 1/3 steamed milk and 1/3 milk foam.
-The drink may often be topped with a dusting of chocolate or cocoa powder.
-Instead of pouring the steamed milk and then adding the foam, some baristas may instead prepare an extra foamy milk with the steam wand and then pour in this mixture of hot milk and foam as one, as this saves time compared to separately pouring the hot milk and then layering on the foam.
+Proper milk texturing is considered essential to the beverage, as steaming incorporates microscopic air bubbles that produce a stable, velvety foam while increasing the milk's natural sweetness through lactose perception.
+Professional barista standards generally recommend steaming milk to about 55–65 °C (131–149 °F) to preserve sweetness and texture while avoiding scalding.

+In some countries, a cappuccino is often topped with a dusting of chocolate or cocoa powder; that is the case, among others, in Argentina, Australia, and Brazil.

 Freddo cappuccino

 In Greece and Cyprus, a cold cappuccino is widespread known as freddo cappuccino, as opposed to cappuccino freddo.
 Despite its Italian name, the drink both tastes and is prepared differently from its Italian counterpart, and is uncommon outside of Greece.
 Freddo cappuccino is topped with a cold milk-based foam known as afrógala (Greek: αφρόγαλα), which is created by blending cold milk using an electric frother.
 These frothers are commonplace in Greek coffee shops due to their usage during the preparation of frappé coffee.
 The foam is then added to espresso poured over ice.

 Along with the freddo espresso, they were conceived in Greece in 1991 and are in higher demand during summer.
 Outside Greece and Cyprus, freddo cappuccino or cappuccino freddo is mostly found in coffee shops and delis catering to the Greek expat community.
 In 2017, Starbucks added cappuccino freddo to branch menus in Europe.